biganfa/php-audit/README.md

 Or you can obtain the sources at [GitHub](https://github.com/SetBased/php-audit).

+# Manual

+Right now we are working on the manual and will be online soon.

 # Support

 If you are having issues, please let us know.
 Contact us at [Gitter](https://gitter.im/SetBased/php-audit) or create an issue on [GitHub](https://github.com/SetBased/php-audit/issues/new).